19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 (c) has carried out a transit proposal.

+[Act 6 of 2020 wef 01/04/2020]

-(2) The Director or an authorised officer may require the suspected person to produce, or to produce evidence of the existence and contents of, a transit permit authorising the carrying out of the transit proposal.
+(2) The Director-General or an authorised officer may require the suspected person to produce, or to produce evidence of the existence and contents of, a transit permit authorising the carrying out of the transit proposal.

+[Act 6 of 2020 wef 01/04/2020]

 (3) Any suspected person who refuses or fails, without reasonable excuse, to comply with the requirement shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $3,000.

-### Assistance to Director
+### Assistance to Director-General

-35\.—(1) The Director or an authorised officer who proposes to exercise powers under this Part in relation to a searchable place may require the relevant person in relation to the place to provide reasonable assistance to the Director or the authorised officer in relation to the exercise of those powers.
+35\.—(1) The Director-General or an authorised officer who proposes to exercise powers under this Part in relation to a searchable place may require the relevant person in relation to the place to provide reasonable assistance to the Director-General or the authorised officer in relation to the exercise of those powers.

+[Act 6 of 2020 wef 01/04/2020]

 (2) Any relevant person who refuses or fails, without reasonable excuse, to comply with the requirement shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

+[Act 6 of 2020 wef 01/04/2020]

-### Obstruction of Director, etc.
+### Obstruction of Director-General, etc.

 36\.
 Any person who —

-(a) hinders, obstructs or molests the Director or an authorised officer, in the performance and execution of his duty or of anything which he is empowered or required to do under this Act;
+(a) hinders, obstructs or molests the Director-General or an authorised officer, in the performance and execution of his duty or of anything which he is empowered or required to do under this Act;

+[Act 6 of 2020 wef 01/04/2020]

 (b) interferes with any work authorised to be executed under this Act; or

-(c) fails to facilitate by all reasonable means the entry and inspection of any searchable place by the Director or an authorised officer or the making of any test which the Director or an authorised officer is empowered under this Act,
+(c) fails to facilitate by all reasonable means the entry and inspection of any searchable place by the Director-General or an authorised officer or the making of any test which the Director-General or an authorised officer is empowered under this Act,

+[Act 6 of 2020 wef 01/04/2020]

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

+[Act 6 of 2020 wef 01/04/2020]

 ### False statements